v2saumb/conferencecentral/README.md

 Following are some of the reason why I created a separate Speaker entity

  * A separate entity for Speakers for capturing a more information about them.
- * Separate entity allows to show user the differnt speakers at the time of session creation.
+ * Separate entity allows showing user the different speakers at the time of session creation.
- * Asumed that a session can have only one speaker.
+ * Assumed that a session can have only one speaker.
  * Separate entity allows me to search the session using the speaker keys.
  * Any registered user can be registered as a speaker.
  * Keeping only the speaker specific detail in this entity other information is picked from the user profile.
  * This also helps me to send the speaker data only what is required.
  * This approach allowed me to add a whole new section in the UI for showing / filtering session by speaker
- * There is no cleanup code for this phase of the project. meaning there is no code to cleanup the old conferences and sessions whose end date has been reached.
+ * There is no cleanup code for this phase of the project. meaning there is no code to clean up the old conferences and sessions whose end date has been reached.
  * When a conference is updated the start date has to be changed to min current date.